SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_LinkedLists.md

 - **Understanding the Structure:** Be clear about the type of linked list (singly, doubly, or circular).
 - **Two-Pointer Techniques:** Often used for cycle detection, finding the middle of the list, or solving problems related to list reversal.
 - **Dummy Nodes:** Useful for dealing with edge cases in operations like insertion and deletion, especially at the head of the list.
+Also helps to keep reference of the head of the list when we need to traverse down the list where we may lose track of the head.
 - **Recursion:** Effective for problems that involve reversing a linked list or copying a complex list with random pointers.
 - **Hashing:** Useful for detecting cycles or copying linked lists with complex structures.